timothyrenner/svl/docs/tutorials/basic_svl.md

 Line charts, like bar charts, usually appear with aggregations.
 They are good for plotting things like time.
+If we want to know the number of bigfoot sightings over time, this plot will get us there.

 ```
 LINE bigfoot